How to Reduce Labor Costs in a Restaurant

 1. Invest in Automation

 Even better, self-serve beer walls typically generate between 30%-40% more revenue than a traditional dispense model.
-Although those numbers are certainly not a limit, we have seen cases when the beverage sales in locations with the self-pour wall were doubled compared to traditional bar setups.
+Although those numbers are certainly not a limit, we have seen cases where beverage sales in locations with a self-pour wall are doubled compared to traditional bar setups.

 A self-pour system will give your bartenders an unparalleled productivity advantage.
 Instead of rushing around pulling drafts in between orders, they can focus on making your signature drinks sing and providing exceptional customer service.